 Thompson founded Black History Month Florence together with Andre Halyard in 2016 as a cross venue initiative designed to highlight the cultures of African Diasporic communities in the city of Florence and throughout Italy more generally.

-Black Presence is a project of the Uffizi Galleries in collaboration with Justin Randolph Thompson concerning the presence of black culture in Renaissance Europe.
-The presentations focus on a series of artworks in which black people play a major role, embodying a pivotal character in the dynamic of the painting.
+On Being Present is a project curated by Justin Randolph Thompson for the Uffizi Galleries concerning the presence of Black figures in Renaissance paintings of their collection.
+The two-year virtual exhibition and research project invites a range of scholars to write focusing on a series of artworks in which Black Africans play a major role or embody a pivotal character in the dynamic of the work.

 Crumbs in the Musicians Mouth and other works